Ivy-Apps/ivy-wallet/README.md

 - _If any build problems occurr, please [open a new issue](https://github.com/Ivy-Apps/ivy-wallet/issues/new?assignees=&labels=dev&template=dev-contributor-request.yml) including the logs._

 ## Contributors [(see graph)](https://github.com/ILIYANGERMANOV/ivy-wallet/graphs/contributors)

+> To support our open-source project, please ⭐ this repo - that means a lot for us!
+Thank you! 🙏

 ### Why to contribute?
 - It's a win-win!
 - You'll appear as an Ivy Wallet contributor in our public repo